Greece Moments Greece Moments

 The runway from the airport just behind the beach

-Alternatively, you can also use the ferry from Piraeus arrive.
-The ferry time is about 8 hours.
-Samos has three ferry ports, from which Karlovasi and Vathy (Samos town) in the north are served by the ferry company Blue Star Ferries from Piraeus.
+Alternatively, you can also arrive by ferry from Piraeus.
+The ferry journey takes about 8 hours.
+Samos has three ferry ports; Karlovasi and Vathy (Samos town) in the north are served by the ferry company Blue Star Ferries from Piraeus.

 → Current ferry routes to Samos as well as to the neighboring islands of the North Aegean and the Dodecanese can be found here: